IngridKJ/mpsa_newmark/README.md

   * [runscript_time_convergence_dirichlet_boundaries](./convergence_analysis/runscript_time_convergence_dirichlet_boundaries.py).

     The default parameters run the time convergence analysis with two refinement levels and a cell size coarser than ideal.
-The coarser grid is not sufficiently fine to observe the second order convergence in time.
+The coarse parameter setting causes the spatial error to dominate, and we do therefore not observe the second order convergence in time.

 All the runscripts utilize [manufactured_solution_dynamic_3D](./convergence_analysis/convergence_analysis_models/manufactured_solution_dynamic_3D.py)